 Once owned by an influential man, today it is not in its best condition.
-A large part of this Haveli is used as police station and the rest is a government run girl’s school.
+A large part of this Haveli is used as a police station and the rest is a government-run girl’s school.

 Maharajah School for Girls, near Natani Haveli in Jaipur.

-This interesting structure is a perfect example of how grapevine gets stronger over the years.
+This interesting structure is a perfect example of how the grapevine gets stronger over the years.

 A few Maharajas of Jaipur provided a great impetus for developing scientific & modern thinking.
-And for this very reason, Maharaja Sawai Ram Singh II shines in the list.
-He was instrumental in advancement of education.
+And for this very reason, Maharaja Sawai Ram Singh II shines on the list.
+He was instrumental in the advancement of education.

 A public library in the heart of the city is what he built in the latter half of the 19th century.
 The library has undergone restoration over the years.
-Araiash or plaster work on the wall is unique to this region.
+Araiash or plasterwork on the wall is unique to this region.
 Over here are the pictures of Araiash.
-These are not the original ones, rather a restoration job.
-Therefore, it lacks the smoothness & glaze which was hallmark of the old days.
+These are not the original ones, but rather a restoration job.
+Therefore, it lacks the smoothness & glaze which was the hallmark of the old days.

 A restored Araish plaster in Maharajah Public Library, Jaipur.

-The heritage walk in Jaipur is a great way to take a glance in the history and heritage of the city; one walk is not enough.
-In my opinion, this walk is just a starting point as there are other routes which are even more interesting and offers a lot more.
+The heritage walk in Jaipur is a great way to take a glance at the history and heritage of the city; one walk is not enough.
+In my opinion, this walk is just a starting point as there are other routes that are even more interesting and offer a lot more.

-Tourist attractions like Amer Fort, Nahargarh Fort, Hawa Mahal, etc. are always a must do and it offers a peek into the past.
-A walking tour will enrich your travel experience because it provides one with a better understanding of the culture of a city.
+Tourist attractions like Amer Fort, Nahargarh Fort, Hawa Mahal, etc. are always a must-do and it offers a peek into the past.
+A walking tour will enrich your travel experience because it provides you with a better understanding of the city’s culture.
 It is highly recommended for explorers.
 At the same time, it is important to ensure you are undertaking the walk with the right person who can provide you with relevant information.
 Jaipur walks are one of the best you will ever find in India as it is an enriching experience.

-It usually takes around one and half hour to two hours for most walking tours in Jaipur.
+It usually takes around one and half hours to two hours for most walking tours in Jaipur.
 Some walks can extend up to three to four hours, well-known internationally as half-day tours.
 It all depends on the route and curiosity level of the explorer.